minelminel/ticketing-system/README.md

 ### TODO
 - use url params in /issues table to set view (closed/open issues, pageNo, rowsPerPage)
 - generic activity component which handles all activity types
+- new issue submission logic, toast notification with link to single issue

 ---